eford/academic-kickstart/content/home/talks.md

 active = true
 date = 2016-04-20T00:00:00

-title = "Recent & Upcoming Talks"
+title = "Talks"
-subtitle = ""
+subtitle = "Selected public talks that you can view online"

 # Order that this section will appear in.
-weight = 30
+weight = 70

 # Number of talks to list.
 count = 10